Bushido: Martial arts

 The bushido spirit exists in Japanese martial arts.
-Modern bushido focuses more on self-defense, fighting, sports, tournaments and just physical fitness training.
+Modern bushido focuses more on self-defense, fighting, sports, tournaments, and just physical fitness training.
 While all of these things are important to the martial arts, a much more important thing is missing, which is personal development.
-Bushido's art taught soldiers the important secrets of life, how to raise children, how to dress, how to treat family and other people, how to cultivate personality, things related to finances.
+Bushido's art taught soldiers the important secrets of life, how to raise children, how to dress, how to treat family and other people, how to cultivate personality, and things related to finances.
 All of these things are important to be a respected soldier.
 Although modern bushido is guided by eight virtues, that alone is not enough.
-Bushido not only taught one how to become a soldier, but all the stages of life.
+Bushido not only taught one how to become a soldier, but also all the stages of life.
 The warrior described by bushido is not a profession but a way of life.
 It is not necessary to be in the army to be a soldier.
 The term "warrior" refers to a person who is fighting for something, not necessarily physically.
 Man is a true warrior because of what is in his heart, mind, and soul.
 Everything else is just tools in the creation to make it perfect.
 Bushido is a way of life that means living in every moment, honorably and honestly.
 All this is of great importance in the life of a soldier, both now and in the past.

 In the book Kata – The true essence of Budo martial arts?, Simon Dodd and David Brown state that bushido spiritualism led the martial art 'Bujutsu' to evolve into modern 'Budō' (武道).
 For their analysis, they review the Kamakura period to reiterate the influence bushido held in martial arts evolution.
 They distinctly state, "For clarity any reference to bushido is in relation to bujutsu within the Kamakura to pre-Meiji restoration period (pre-1868), and any links to budo are referring to the modern form of the martial arts."
 To supplement this affirmation Dodd and Brown discuss the variance between the meaning behind Bujutsu and Budo.
-According to Todd and Brown Budo is a redevelopment of traditional Kamakura period martial arts principles; Budo defines the way of the warrior through roots in religious ethics and philosophy.
+According to Todd and Brown, Budo is a redevelopment of traditional Kamakura period martial arts principles; Budo defines the way of the warrior through roots in religious ethics and philosophy.
 The martial art form's translation binds it to Confucian and Buddhist concepts of bushido: